pytorch/serve/examples/image_generation/diffusion_fast/README.md

 ## Diffusion-Fast

-[Diffusion fast](https://github.com/huggingface/diffusion-fast) is a simple and efficient pytorch-native way of optmizing Stable Diffusion XL (SDXL).
+[Diffusion fast](https://github.com/huggingface/diffusion-fast) is a simple and efficient pytorch-native way of optimizing Stable Diffusion XL (SDXL).

 It features:
 * Running with the bfloat16 precision